-Guest blog post from Physician Assistants in Virtual Medicine and Telemedicine
+Guest blog post by Amanda Shelley, PA-C from Physician Assistants in Virtual Medicine and Telemedicine

 The explosion of telehealth offerings over the past several years has been great for patients.
 Millions who suffered a lack of healthcare access due to geography, transportation, or financial challenges can now connect with a clinician to receive care for common conditions, mental health, smoking cessation, and post-surgery check-ins, among other things.

 But with primary care provider shortages expected as early as next year, increasing access to patients opens up a new challenge: who will provide that care?

 Since 1971 when the American Medical Association first recognized Physician Assistants as medical professionals, PAs have been delivering top-notch care to patients in primary care settings and in every specialty.

 That’s why about a year ago, as my colleagues and I watched the telehealth market growing around us, we felt confident PAs had an important role to play.
 We gathered a small group of PAs already working in telemedicine to form PAs in Virtual Medicine and Telemedicine (PAVMT), a special interest group within the American Academy of Physician Assistants.

 Today, PAVMT is 1,700+-members strong, and we work to ensure PAs have a seat at the table as the future of virtual health is discussed and determined.
 We do this through working with legislators at both the national and state level to assure PA-friendly laws are in place; educating large healthcare systems on the advantages PAs can bring to their care teams; and providing a forum for PAs to share best practices, increase their practical knowledge with CME opportunities, and learn how to get started in the virtual care and telemedicine fields.